 By linking any anonymous events a user had before creating an account to a user’s logged-in activity, a marketing team can now have a complete understanding of a user’s past interactions with your app.

-This can lead to invaluable insights around the behaviors and triggers in an app that motivate a user to register for an account.
+This can lead to invaluable insights into the behaviors and triggers in an app that motivate a user to register for an account.

 By tracking a user’s activity across all platforms, brands will be able to more efficiently target campaigns to users as they’ll have the knowledge of funnels that complete across devices.

-For example, a user who adds a product to a cart on the iPhone app but completes the checkout on the Android app should not be targeted with abandoned cart push notifications on the iPhone app.
+For example, a user who adds a product to a cart on the iPhone app but completes the checkout on the Android app shouldn’t be targeted with abandoned cart push notifications on the iPhone app.

 A company’s product ecosystem may also spread out across multiple apps.

-If a company needs to understand a user’s activity across all apps, we recommend connecting all sources to the same Personas space.
-This will give a comprehensive view of a user’s activity across the entire app ecosystem.
+If a company needs to understand a user’s activity across all apps, Segment recommends connecting all sources to the same Space.
+This provides a comprehensive view of a user’s activity across the entire app ecosystem.

-If, however, each app should maintain its own metrics and LTV analysis, regardless of the overlap of users between apps, we recommend creating a separate Personas space per app and only connecting sources related to each app to its space.
+If, however, each app should maintain its own metrics and LTV analysis, regardless of the overlap of users between apps, Segment recommends creating a separate Space per app and only connecting sources related to each app to its space.
 This will give a siloed view of how users interact with each individual app.

 A user can interact with a brand through multiple channels and departments.
-A user might have touch points with a sales team, a marketing team and a customer support team throughout her customer journey.
+A user might have touch points with a sales team, a marketing team, and a customer support team throughout their customer journey.
 It’s important for companies to have insights into these cross-functional activities to ensure they understand the complete customer experience.